Let's Encrypt Is Down. Renewals Are Next

 CAA records will block ZeroSSL until you fix them.
 Run dig CAA your-domain.com first.
 If you see issue "letsencrypt.org", that record is telling every CA except Let’s Encrypt to refuse issuance.
 Either remove it or add issue "sectigo.com" (ZeroSSL’s underlying root is Sectigo) before you run the renewal.
 CAA changes propagate at DNS speed, which is usually minutes, but plan that step first.

 Free-tier rate limits exist and aren’t fully published.
-ZeroSSL has documented 429 issues on multi-SAN HTTP-01 issuance under cert-manager, which is fine for the handful of urgent renewals you’re doing during an outage but not something to rely on as a primary fleet CA. Move the few sites that genuinely need to renew today, leave the rest on Let’s Encrypt’s renewal cron to retry once issuance resumes.
+ZeroSSL has documented 429 issues on multi-SAN HTTP-01 issuance under cert-manager, which is fine for the handful of urgent renewals you’re doing during an outage but not something to rely on as a primary portfolio-wide CA. Move the few sites that genuinely need to renew today, leave the rest on Let’s Encrypt’s renewal cron to retry once issuance resumes.

 One historical aside, in case older guides bring it up: Buypass Go SSL used to be the other go-to free ACME alternative.
 It discontinued issuance on 2025-10-15 and shut down its ACME endpoint on 2026-04-15.
 Any tutorial pointing at api.buypass.com/acme/directory is now stale.
 ZeroSSL is the live recommendation.

-Why Do Short Certificate Lifetimes Make Outages Worse?
+Short Certificate Lifetimes Amplify Outages

 Let’s Encrypt’s original 90-day rationale from 2015 was straightforward: shorter lifetimes limit the damage of a key compromise and force operators to automate renewal.
 Both arguments are correct.
 The trade-off nobody spent much time on in 2015 is that your operational margin during any CA disruption is exactly the unused portion of the certificate lifetime at the moment it starts.